MTX Services Reference

 are to support local tests with default values for the server port (different from the default port 4004

-of the main app), and to allow any local calls to the sidecar (secured by default in production).
+of the main app), and to allow mock authentication in the sidecar (secured by default in production).

 Testing Sidecar Setups

 With the above setup in place, we can test-drive the sidecar mode locally.
-To do so we'll simply start the sidecar and the main app in separate shells.
+To do so, we'll simply start the sidecar and main app in separate shells.

 Run sidecar in first shell: